25-Aug-2025

 Position the sample with the test side facing the water within the Cobb ring on a resilient rubber base.
 Clamp tightly to avoid leakage and maintain the demarcated test area.
 Check the cylinder is clean and level.
 Pre-weigh the blotting papers and have a timer, roller, and measuring cylinder ready.

-Decant the water rapidly at the end of exposure, release the clamp, and lift the specimen without moving it.
-Put the wet face on conditioned blotting paper immediately.
-Roll the standard roller once in each direction with stipulated pressure to dry off the surface water only, not to over-blot and thereby express absorbed moisture artefacts.
+At the end of exposure, quickly decant the water, release the clamp, and lift the sample without pulling it up off the base.
+Immediately place the wet surface on conditioned blotting paper.
+Roll a standard roller in each direction (once in both directions), using direct‐applied pressure only to soak the surface of the sample without over‐blotting and thereby releasing absorbed moisture.

 Transfer the sample immediately to the balance to reduce loss of volatile components.
 Weigh to the nearest 0.01 gram as wet weight.
 Manipulate using edges or tweezers to prevent squeezing out water.
 Weigh in the same orientation and with no contact with absorbent surfaces to ensure consistency from test to test.